 KRATOS: I do not know.
 Now be silent.
 We are almost home.

 They pass beneath a sheltered area beside the house, where firewood is stacked neatly against the exterior wall, and arrive at the front door.
-The funeral pyre has dwindled to a pile of embers and gray ashes.
+The funeral pyre has dwindled to a pile of embers and grey ashes.
 Kratos pushes open the front door.

 KRATOS: Inside, boy.